Skip to main content

 Engineering partnership

-Every early-access integration is paired with a TransactIQ engineer for the integration window.
+Every customer integration is paired with a TransactIQ engineer for the integration window.
 Technical questions go to a person, not a support queue.
-This changes after GA; during early access it is the default.

 Ready to see the endpoint spec?